Stroke & Vascular Disorders

 The adequate duration of use for an antiplatelet agent is uncertain, but dissections do not appear to pose long-term risks for older patients with atherosclerosis (where antiplatelet agents are recommended indefinitely).
 Caution should be exercised when using anticoagulant agents in patients with intracranial dissections because there have been reports of subarachnoid hemorrhage, worsening of deficits, and even death following early anticoagulation.

-In the hyperacute setting, intravenous tissue plasminogen activator therapy appears safe (43; 56; 129; 114).
-However, thrombolysis was not found to improve outcomes (48), and, at present, most authors believe that it should not be withheld in patients presenting with acute ischemic stroke.
+In the hyperacute setting, intravenous tissue plasminogen activator therapy appears safe (46; 61; 135; 120).
+However, thrombolysis was not found to improve outcomes (51), and, at present, most authors believe that it should not be withheld in patients presenting with acute ischemic stroke.
 Endovascular thrombectomy has been performed safely in patients with dissection (152).
 When compared to other patients receiving thrombectomy, patients that had dissection are usually younger and have more tandem occlusions.
 Although groin to reperfusion time was shown to be longer in patients with dissection, rates of reperfusion and adverse events did not differ between groups (55).
 A critical challenge in cases we have evaluated is to navigate the catheter into the true lumen of the vessel.
-Endovascular thrombectomy for tandem acute ischemic stroke associated with dissection and carotid artery stenting during the treatment of tandem occlusions appears to be safe (46; 88).
+Endovascular thrombectomy for tandem acute ischemic stroke associated with dissection and carotid artery stenting during the treatment of tandem occlusions appears to be safe (49; 93).
 At present, neither anticoagulation nor thrombolysis has been demonstrated convincingly to extend the mural hematoma of extracranial dissection.

-Several case reports describe cervicocephalic arterial dissections in postpartum women (118; 148; 66; 71).
-Arnold and colleagues analyzed their prospective registry of cervicocephalic dissections and found that postpartum dissection was more often associated with coexisting conditions such as reversible cerebral vasoconstriction syndrome and posterior leukoencephalopathy syndrome, as compared to non-postpartum dissection (04).
+Several case reports describe cervicocephalic arterial dissections in postpartum women (124; 159; 71; 76).
+Arnold and colleagues analyzed their prospective registry of cervicocephalic dissections and found that postpartum dissection was more often associated with coexisting conditions such as reversible cerebral vasoconstriction syndrome and posterior leukoencephalopathy syndrome, as compared to non-postpartum dissection (06).
 It is conceivable that the postpartum state confers a higher risk for arteriopathies, including dissection (111).
 A systematic review identified migraine, hyperlipidemia, connective tissue disorders, preeclampsia and eclampsia, HELLP syndrome, and prolonged second stage of labor as possible risk factors (01).
 Vaginal delivery itself has not been identified as risk factor (155).

 Steven R Levine MD